jangel01/CPSC-411-CatAPI-iOS-Mobile-App/README.md

 * Jesse Shaihor

 # Overview
 This project aims to bring some of the functionality of the CatAPI as a mobile application.
-You are able to fetch random cat images, vote on them, and save them locally on your phone (this is not part of the API but the project requirements).
+You are able to fetch random cat images and ote on them.
+Additionally, as part of the project requirements, you are able to save the images locally on your phone.
 There are three screens for the app: the search screen, vote screen, and save screen.

 ## Search screen
 Here you are able to view random cat images.
 You can traverse the images and vote on them.
 There are 10 total images per API call.
 You have to click the reroll button if you want new images.
 You can also save the image and have it stored locally on your phone (both text fields are required).
 You can vote or save the same image as many times as you want, there are no restrictions.